 The ADA ensures equal access and opportunity and also protects persons with disabilities from discrimination.
 While the ADA does require colleges to make reasonable accommodations to allow a student to fully demonstrate his or her level of learning and to fully participate in the college experience both in and outside of the classroom, the ADA does not require colleges to provide special educational services, therapies or curriculum modifications that fundamentally alter the nature of the academic course or the major program of study.

 Americans with Disabilities Act Amendments Act of 2008 (ADAAA)

 The ADAAA retains the ADA’s basic definition of “disability” as an impairment that substantially limits one or more major life activities, having a record of such an impairment or being regarded as having such an impairment.
 However, the ADAAA expands the definition of “major life activities” by including two non-exhaustive lists:

-- The first list includes many activities that the Equal Employment Opportunity Commission (EEOC) has recognized (such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working) and adds activities that include eating, sleeping, lifting, bending, reading, concentrating, thinking and communicating.
+- Activities that the Equal Employment Opportunity Commission (EEOC) has recognized (such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working) – plus other activities that include eating, sleeping, lifting, bending, reading, concentrating, thinking and communicating

-- The second list includes major bodily functions, such as the immune system and normal growth and digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine and reproductive functions.
+- Major bodily functions, such as the immune system and normal growth, and digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine and reproductive functions